It’s Labor Day Weekend! Summer’s last hoorah!

 ~ Pastor Mac

-Thinking about God in 2014?
+Thinking about God?
 You’re not alone!
-We are here to help you connect with a community of friends and neighbors who are all on the same journey.
-We have a blended worship (which means modern praise music and traditional hymns) that appeals to people from every generation.
-The Message is always relevant and fresh.
-Kids enjoy Sunday School (ages 4 to 12), which runs at the same time as worship.
+We here at West Falmouth Baptist Church are here to help you connect with a community of friends from Falmouth, Yarmouth, Westbrook, Portland, and Cumberland who are all on the same journey.
+We have a blended worship (which means contemporary praise music and traditional hymns) that appeals to people from every generation.
+The Message is always relevant, fresh and Christ centered.
+Children enjoy Sunday School (ages 4 to 12), which runs at the same time as worship.
 Childcare is provided for younger children, toddlers and infants.

 Worship begins at 10 am.
-Come join us!
+All are welcome to join us!

 Blessings – Pastor Mac